Milk Bread / Shokupan (食パン)

 - 9

-Preheat oven to 350°F. Whisk the egg and cream for the egg wash, brush it over the dough, and bake until golden brown, 30–33 minutes.
-Cool in the pan for 10 minutes, then transfer to a wire rack to cool for at least an hour before slicing.
+Whisk together the egg and cream for the egg wash, brush it evenly over the dough, and bake until the loaf is a deep golden brown, 30–33 minutes.
+Let it cool in the pan for 10 minutes, then transfer to a wire rack and cool for at least 1 hour before slicing.

 Tip: Skip egg wash if using pullman pan.